aws-samples/aws-batch-operational-dashboards/README.md

 ### Create and add group permissions to grafana

-Amazon Managed Grafana relies on  to authenticate users.
+Amazon Managed Grafana integrates with AWS IAM Identity Center to provide identity federation.
+The federation provides users and groups that will grant access to Amazon Managed Grafana as a **Viewer**, **Editor** or **Admin**.
-The following steps guide you to setup AWS Organization, AWS IAM Identity Center and create a viewer and admin group.
+The following steps guide you to create a viewer and admin group.

 #### 1. Create an AWS Organizations